600 City Road, South Melbourne, Victoria. Ph: 0416 473 740

 Sparring is not a requirement for participation in general training and is available on request to members interested in exploring the combative aspects of the art further.

-resilience Boxing and Muay Thai Melbourne training sessions cater to all levels of fitness and experience.
+Resilience Boxing and Muay Thai Melbourne training sessions cater to all levels of fitness and experience.
 Benefits include:

 Boxing and Muay Thai training is currently offered in personal training sessions, by appointment, for individuals or small groups (of up to 4 people).
+Boxing training is also offered as a weekly group class.

 For specific fitness requirements and needs, contact Chris Gauntlett to find out more.